Kingman, Arizona: 1980s and on

-The 1915-built Mohave County Courthouse and the county's somewhat older jail were listed on the National Register of Historic Places in 1983.
+The 1915-built Mohave County Courthouse and 1909-built Jail were listed on the National Register of Historic Places in 1983.
 The downtown and other areas of Kingman were evaluated for historic resources in a 1985 study, the Kingman Multiple Resources Area study.
 The study identified 63 historic resources in Kingman and led to many of them being listed on the National Register of Historic Places in 1986.
 The county courthouse and jail, a 1928-built locomotive (the Santa Fe 3759), a World War II gunnery school radio tower, and about 50 various houses and other buildings in Kingman are listed on the National Register, comprising the majority of National Register listings in Mohave County.

 Geography

 Kingman is in central Mohave County, along Interstate 40 and U.S. Route 93.
 The city is served by three exits on I-40, which leads east 147 mi to Flagstaff and southwest 62 mi to Needles, California.
 US-93 leads northwest 107 mi to Las Vegas and southeast 130 mi to Wickenburg, 54 mi from Phoenix.
+US 93 is planned to be replaced by Interstate 11 once built to interstate highway standards.
 According to the United States Census Bureau, the city of Kingman has a total area of 37.5 sqmi, all land.